anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 SECURITY CONSIDERATIONS
 =======================

-You should always access your SeedDMS installation through a secured https connection, unless you precisly know what you are doing.
+You should always access your SolutionDMS installation through a secured https connection, unless you precisly know what you are doing.
-SeedDMS ships an `.htaccess` file which already has some common security http headers set.
+SolutionDMS ships an `.htaccess` file which already has some common security http headers set.
 In order for them to apply you need to activate the headers module.
 On Debian/GNU Linux this can be done with